 Since its founding, the New Zealand Mint has established a track record as one of the finest producers of gold and silver bullion, proof, and commemorative pieces, as well as medallions and other precious metal products.
 Operating under the motto of “Minters of the South Pacific,” the New Zealand Mint also produces a variety of coinage for numerous smaller island nations throughout the South Pacific, including Fiji, the Cook Islands, Tuvalu, and Niue.

 When you invest in Disney Gold Coins from JM Bullion, you’ll find a variety of payment methods available to complete your transaction.
-We accept Visa and MasterCard credit/debit cards, paper checks, PayPal transfers, and bank wire payments.
-Most payments process immediately or within one business day, with the exception of paper checks which take four to six business days to process.
+We accept Visa and MasterCard credit/debit cards, paper checks, PayPal transfers, Bitcoin, ACH, and bank wire payments.
+Most payments process immediately or within one business day, with the exception of paper checks and ACH which take four to six business days to process.

 JM Bullion proudly offers free standard shipping and insurance on all purchases over $99.
 If you’d like expedited shipping for your goods, that service is available for an extra charge.
 All products are packaged and shipped in discreet boxes, and delivered by the US Postal Service or UPS.
 Should your products become lost, stolen, or damaged during shipping, we’ll provide you with either a full refund of your purchase or replacement products.